November 26, 2015

-“Mom, promise me we’ll do the Advent activities this year,” my 16 year old said the other day.
+“Mom, promise me we’ll do Christmas activities this year,” my 16 year old said the other day.
 I looked at her surprised.
 “Really?
 Are you being serious?”
 I replied.
 And she was.

 Traditions matter, no matter the age.
 They provide a strong anchor of family identity and also make the season special.
 They offer a chance for us to break up the monotony of everyday life and infuse fun, connection, and meaning into Christmas.